COSC3020/recurrent-recurrences-nataliesleight/README.md

 ### Sources:

+I was unable to get the base 13 for the logarithms to embed correctly.
+Each log with an explicit base is of base 13 and the 3 does not apply to the number after it.

 I used the example provided in the mergesort slides as well as referencing my own work for the Divide and Conquer Sum assignment.